heptarch/heptarch.github.io/projects.md

 research, the promise of fame, stimulating interactions, etc---and that is as it should be.

-The second two questions probably have the same answer.
+The last two questions probably have the same answer.
 Again, let's take Kelly; in order to couple the state of the art in communications systems to the state of the art in science, someone had to know the former.
 That would be the director of research.
 The